List of awards and nominations received by Lily Gladstone

 The following is a list of awards and nominations received by American actress Lily Gladstone.

-She (Note: Gladstone uses both she/her and they/them pronouns; this article uses she/her pronouns for consistency.) gained recognition for her performance in Certain Women (2016), including a nomination for the Independent Spirit Award for Best Supporting Female.
+She (Note: Gladstone uses both she/her and they/them pronouns; this article uses she/her pronouns for consistency.) gained recognition for her performance as a lonely rancher in Kelly Reichardt's Certain Women (2016), including a nomination for the Independent Spirit Award for Best Supporting Female.
 In 2023, she garnered critical acclaim for her portrayal of Mollie Burkhart in Martin Scorsese's crime epic Killers of the Flower Moon, for which she received numerous awards and nominations, including a nomination for the Academy Award for Best Actress and becoming the first Native Actress of American descent to be nominated for an Oscar in 2024.
-The role also earned her both the Golden Globe Award for Best Actress in a Motion Picture – Drama and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+The role also earned her both the Golden Globe Award for Best Actress in a Motion Picture – Drama and Actor Award for Outstanding Performance by a Female Actor in a Leading Role.

 Also in 2024, she (alongside Kali Reis) became one of two Indigenous women ever to be nominated for an acting category at the 76th Primetime Emmy Awards for their work in television.
 Gladstone was nominated for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her role as Officer Cam Bentland in the Hulu miniseries Under the Bridge (2024).